I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its equally mysterious students...

 She glanced behind to see all the kids gawking at them.
 In the seat beside her, she saw the sleeping kid move, his hand twitching.
 As the bus shook again, his book slid down to reveal a head of golden hair.
 Everyone else was watching the psycho in black.

 And no one looked happy.
 And what they were saying didn't make much sense either.

 "Is that allowed?"

 "I thought the academy allows it once that takes place...I think"

 "Why is it always us?"
 Someone was wailing

 "We better find cover..."

 "Someone go get Ms E!"

 She was sure she heard sighs of relief.
 The bus shook hard again, and there was a thump as a book fell on the floor.
 In the seat ahead, the blond kid yawned, hands moving as if searching for something besides him.
 The black haired kid looked at him, then at Ria, and then smiled.
 "No one's gonna save you, birdbrain.
 Now then..."
 He started advancing...only to freeze.

-"If you start a fight you will regret it Kian of the Kuran." the blond kid was sitting up, his glasses gleaming.
+"If you start a fight you will regret it, Kian of the Kuran."
+The blond kid sat up, his voice cool, accented.
 "So, I'd advise you - don't."